johnbrett/hapi-auth-bearer-token/README.md

 # Hapi auth bearer token [![Build Status](https://travis-ci.org/johnbrett/hapi-auth-bearer-token.svg?branch=master)](https://travis-ci.org/johnbrett/hapi-auth-bearer-token) [![Dependency Status](https://david-dm.org/johnbrett/hapi-auth-bearer-token.svg)](https://david-dm.org/johnbrett/hapi-auth-bearer-token)

-[**hapi**](https://github.com/spumko/hapi) Bearer and Access Token authentication plugin
+[**hapi**](https://github.com/spumko/hapi) Bearer and Access Token authentication scheme

 This project is actively maintained and has 100% unit test coverage.
 If you have any problems using it or feature requests, please raise an issue.
 Please star if using, so I know where to focus time spent on open source work.

-**Breaking Changes**: As of 2.0.0, Using `this` inside of validateFunc now maps to the request object instead of the window global.
-This has been previously requested, and allows for more flexibility in specifying auth for specific routes.
+*Breaking Changes: As of 2.0.0, Using `this` inside of validateFunc now maps to the request object.
+This has been previously requested, and allows for more flexibility in specifying auth for specific routes or request options.*

 Bearer authentication requires validating a token passed in by either the bearer authorization header, or by an access_token query parameter.
 The `'bearer-access-token'` scheme takes the following options: